 Before we jump into the article, the following tutorials may be of help too:

-- HEAD GASKET TEST 1: Engine Oil the Color of ‘Coffee With Too Much Cream’
+- HEAD GASKET TEST 1: Engine Oil The Color Of ‘Coffee With Too Much Creamer’

 - HEAD GASKET TEST 2: Combustion Gases Expelled From an Open Radiator.

-- HEAD GASKET TEST 3: Doing a Compression
+- HEAD GASKET TEST 3: Doing A Compression Test To Check For A Blown Head Gasket.

 - Related Test Articles.